 The programme is put together following discussion with patients, carers and professionals, to ensure that our teaching sessions match the needs of those receiving and those giving the care.

-Our 2017/18 Education Programme calendar and brochure can be found in the downloads section to the right hand side of this page.
+Our 2018/19 Education Programme calendar and brochure will be available in the downloads section to the right hand side of this page shortly.

 When you are ready to book simply complete our form.